Cricket: India V England 1st Test Scoreboard - UrduPoint

 Cricket: India V England 1st Test Scoreboard

-Hyderabad, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2024) Scoreboard after England's first innings on the opening day of the first Test against India in Hyderabad on Thursday:
+Hyderabad, (APP - UrduPoint / Pakistan Point News - 28th Jan, 2024) Scoreboard after England's second innings on day four of the opening Test against India in Hyderabad on Sunday:

 J. Leach not out 0